Memorable Manitobans: Thomas Paterson “Tommy” Hillhouse (1896-1991)

-During the First World War, in 1915 he enlisted in the Canadian Expeditionary Force as a member of the Fort Garry Horse.
+In 1915, during the First World War, he enlisted in the Canadian Expeditionary Force as a member of the Fort Garry Horse.
 He transferred to the Cyclists Corps in France in March 1917 and saw service at Vimy Ridge, Arleux, Fresnoy, Hill 70, Passchendaele, Arras, Amiens, Cambria, Canal du Nord, Valenciennes, and Mons.
 He went into Germany with the Canadian troops.

 On 16 September 1927, he married Irene McGregor (?-1973).
 They had no children.
 He was elected to the Manitoba Legislature at a by-election in October 1950, representing the St. Andrews constituency.
 He was re-elected at the general elections in 1953, 1958, 1959, 1962, and 1966.